CartoDB/academy/_app/_sql-postgis/03-joining-tables.md

 ---
-title: "SQL and PostGIS in CartoDB — JOINs in SQL and PostGIS"
+title: "SQL and PostGIS in CARTO — JOINs in SQL and PostGIS"
 redirect_from: /courses/04-sql-postgis/lesson-3.html
 permalink: /courses/sql-postgis/joining-data/
 ---
 # JOINs in SQL and PostGIS

-Joining data in CartoDB is a very common task.
+Joining data in CARTO is a very common task.
 Not all joins are equal though, and the one you use is going to depend a lot on your data and what you want to create.
-Here we are going to walk you through some common `JOIN` methods in CartoDB.
+Here we are going to walk you through some common `JOIN` methods in CARTO.
 In each section we will show you how to join the data using SQL on-the-fly and then show you how to write the result of a join into your table.

 ## Join two tables by a shared value in each row